josephna76/p01_cv2-video-screenshot-matcher/readme.md

 4. **4_progressbar.py**:
    - Same as `3_resizedmatching.py` but with an added progress bar for better UX during execution.

-## Notes
+## Conclusion

-- The method used here is focused on picking the best match from the available videos rather than simply using a fixed matching threshold.
-- This approach is optimized for accuracy and ensures that each screenshot finds a match.
-However, the trade-off is speed since the code must process every video entirely without any early exit condition.
+- This method currently picks the best match from the videos instead of using a matching threshold.
+This is optimized for accuracy and completeness but comes at the cost of requiring the code to traverse the entire set of videos with no early exit condition.